 The 1970s advert explained that prices ranged from £27.50 for a three-piece dinner suit to £50 for the man who was looking for something really special.

 It sounds like Harry Redknapp honed his wheeling and dealing skills in menswear before turning to football’s transfer market.

 West Ham and England striker Geoff Hurst tried his hand at designing and distributing sportswear under the brand name Unique Sports.
 The brand specialised in football boots, trainers and tracksuits.

 Harry Cripps and his Paint Shop

-Support photographs courtesy of Dave Alexander and Paul Ford
+Support photographs courtesy of Dave Alexander, Paul Ford and Andy Little

 Uwe Seeler and Geoff Hurst wearing Unique Sports track tops